Documentation Index

 Deprecating v1 APIs

-v1 APIs are now deprecated in favor of the v2 APIs introduced in Gateway 3.3.0 in September 2024.If you’re using the Conduktor CLI to operate Gateway, you are not impacted.Check out the Gateway API reference to see which APIs are affected.The v1 APIs will be fully removed from the Gateway in three months time.
-After this date, these endpoints will no longer be available..If you’re using the v1 APIs, please migrate to the v2 APIs as soon as possible.
+v1 APIs are now deprecated in favor of the v2 APIs introduced in Gateway 3.3.0 in September 2024.If you’re using the Conduktor CLI to operate Gateway, you are not impacted.Check out the Gateway API reference to see which APIs are affected.All the v1 APIs will be no longer available from Gateway v3.18.0.If you’re using the v1 APIs, please migrate to the v2 APIs as soon as possible.
 Get in touch if you need support with this migration.The externalStorage option in encryption interceptors is deprecated

 TheexternalStorage configuration parameter in encryption Interceptors (EncryptPlugin, FetchEncryptPlugin, EncryptSchemaBasedPlugin, FetchEncryptSchemaBasedPlugin) is now deprecated and will be removed in Gateway 3.18.0.This parameter controls whether encryption settings are stored in message headers (false, default) or in a separate topic (true).Action required: If you’re currently using externalStorage: true, you should plan to migrate to the default behavior (storing encryption settings in message headers) before upgrading to Gateway 3.18.0.
 Find out more about encryption configuration.Fixes v3.15.0